c-goenka/python-complier/README.md

 ## How It Works

-The compiler follows a traditional four-phase approach to compile this Python dialect:
+The compiler follows a traditional four phase approach to compile the code:

 ### 1. Lexical Analysis
-Uses JFlex to tokenize source code, with special handling for Python-style indentation (a key feature of Python dialects).
+Uses JFlex to tokenize source code, with special handling for Python-style indentation.
 The lexer manages INDENT/DEDENT tokens using a stack-based approach.

 ### 2. Syntax Analysis
-A CUP-generated parser builds abstract syntax trees from tokens.
+A CUP generated parser builds abstract syntax trees from tokens.
 Includes comprehensive error recovery to handle malformed input gracefully.

 ### 3. Semantic Analysis
-Four-pass analysis that builds symbol tables, validates types, and checks semantic rules:
+A Four pass analysis that builds symbol tables, validates types, and checks semantic rules:
 - **Pass 1**: Build class hierarchy
 - **Pass 2**: Create symbol tables with proper scoping
 - **Pass 3**: Validate semantic rules